algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/advanced/modular-imports.md

 ---
 title: "Modular imports"
-description: "AlgoKit Utils is designed with a modular architecture that allows you to import only the functionality you need..."
+description: "AlgoKit Utils is designed with a modular architecture that allows you to import only the functionality you need.
+This keeps your imports explicit and helps with code readability and IDE auto-completion."
 ---

 AlgoKit Utils is designed with a modular architecture that allows you to import only the functionality you need.
 This keeps your imports explicit and helps with code readability and IDE auto-completion.